 The International Association of Professional Translators and Interpreters regularly offers webinars on interesting topics by well-known presenters.
 Prices vary – some are free for members, and a few are free for non-members too.
 The association is run by volunteers so the website is not as flash as the commercial providers, but the registration process has recently been streamlined and the GoToMeeting platform is easy to use.

-Webinars I’m viewing: I’m looking forward to the upcoming webinar on debunking computer-aided translation (CAT) tool myths by Kevin Lossner.
+Webinars I’m viewing: I’m looking forward to the webinar on debunking computer-aided translation (CAT) tool myths by Kevin Lossner.

-Webinars I’ve viewed: I watched an Alexandria Project webinar in German about ProZ.com profiles and social networking for translators.
+Webinars I’ve viewed: I watched an Alexandria Library webinar in German about ProZ.com profiles and social networking for translators.
 This was only available by signing up in advance and is not in their recorded webinars.

 ProZ.com runs a lot of webinars for translators and interpreters, including training courses for SDL certification.